andrey-lawyer/next-leaflet/README.md

 ## Backend

-- **Nest.js:** A powerful and modular Node.js framework used for building the custom backend.
+- **Nest.js:** [project files](https://github.com/andrey-lawyer/nest-backend-accommodation) A powerful and modular Node.js framework used for building the custom backend.
 Nest.js provides a structured and efficient way to create scalable and maintainable server-side applications.

 - **TypeORM with PostgreSQL:** The backend uses TypeORM with PostgreSQL for database interactions, ensuring a reliable and performant storage solution.